Learn The Linked Half Double Crochet

 Think it might help out another maker?!
 Please share and spread the love!

-If you’d like to stay In The Loop with all things Through The Loop Yarn Craft join the Newsletter for a special gift and updates of pattern releases, tutorials and special offers!
+If you’d like to stay In The Loop with all things Through The Loop Yarn Craft join the Newsletter for a special gift and updates of pattern releases and special offers!